The Ultimate In Birding Tours

 We will begin our Colombia with a Difference tour at Bogotá, the capital of Colombia.

 Next, we fly northwards to the Valledupar region in northernmost Colombia.
-Here, we will enjoy a wonderful opportunity to explore the mountains of the little-visited Serranía de Perijá, home to a suite of endemics (shared with adjacent Venezuela, but historically inaccessible in that country) that include Perija Metaltail, Perija Thistletail, Perija Antpitta, Perija Tapaculo and Perija and Black-fronted Brushfinches, as well as the near-endemic Klage’s Antbird, Black-backed Antbird and Grey-throated Warbler.
+Here, we will enjoy a wonderful opportunity to explore the mountains of the little-visited Serranía de Perijá, home to a suite of endemics (shared with adjacent Venezuela, but historically inaccessible in that country) that include Perija Metaltail, Perija Thistletail, Perija Antpitta, Perija Tapaculo and Perija and Black-fronted Brushfinches, as well as the near-endemic Klages’s Antbird, Black-backed Antshrike and Grey-throated Warbler.

 Still further south, at the eastern edge of the wide Magdalena Valley, the humid forests at the Cerulean Warbler (or Reinita Azul) Reserve hold such endemic specialities as the magnificent Colombian Chachalaca, Indigo-capped Hummingbird, White-mantled Barbet, Beautiful Woodpecker, Magdalena Tapaculo, Yellow-browed Shrike-Vireo and Turquoise Dacnis.

 After travelling from the edge of the Eastern Andes to the Central Andes chain we come to the city of Medellin and then head for the locality where the endemic Antioquia Brushfinch was only recently rediscovered after long being feared extinct.
+We will also be wanting to see the as-yet-undescribed Paisa Antpitta while the isolated Colombian endemic form (brunneiventris) of the Black-throated Flowerpiercer is a likely future split as Colombian Floerpiercer.

 Afterwards, we will reach the very northern end of the Central Andes at the Reserva Arrierito Antioqueño (or Chestnut-capped Piha Reserve) near Anori, where our prime targets will be two endemic species which have been discovered and described relatively recently; Parker’s Antbird and Chestnut-capped Piha.
 We should also see the spectacular endemic Black-and-gold Tanager, Multicoloured Tanager and Red-bellied Grackle, and near-endemic Sooty-headed Wren and Purplish-mantled Tanager in this part of the country.
-After our stay here, we head for Medellin, stopping along the way for the recently-described endemic Antioquia Wren and the endemic Greyish Piculet.

 Birdquest has operated Colombia tours since 1998.